JennEYoon/geo-ml/rainforest/resource/notes.md

 directed graph - flow order, from source to destination.
 undirected graph - no direction, can flow either way from A to B, or B to A.

-Rainforest is directed graph because deforestation spread out from source, damaged area, to destinations in surrounding areas nearby.
+Rainforest is directed graph because deforestation spread out from source, existing damaged area, to destinations in surrounding area.
 Truck accessible road to move hogs and timber out to markets is a critical component of increasing deforestation.